What we do

 The main functions of the Scientific Authority are to:

-- Monitor the legal and illegal trade in specimens of TOPS species (species listed as threatened or protected in terms of section 56 of the National Environmental Management: Biodiversity Act (NEMBA) of 2004) and CITES species (species included on the Appendices to the Convention on International Trade in Endangered Species of Wild Fauna and Flora)
+- Monitor the legal and illegal trade in specimens of TOPS species (species listed as threatened or protected in terms of section 56 of the National Environmental Management: Biodiversity Act (NEMBA) of 2004) and CITES species (species included in the Appendices to the Convention on International Trade in Endangered Species of Wild Fauna and Flora);

-- Make and publish non-detriment findings on the impact of trade on the survival of species in the wild
+- Make non-detriment findings (NDFs) on the impact of international trade on the survival of TOPS and CITES species;

-- Advise on the registration of ranching operations, nurseries, and captive breeding facilities
+- Advise on the registration of ranching operations, nurseries, captive breeding operations and other facilities;

-- Advise on the nomenclature of species in trade
+- Advise on the nomenclature of species in trade; and

 Where we work